msoumik78/msoumik78.github.io/_posts/2020-05-05-avro-and-protobuf.markdown

 categories: Event-Driven-Architecture
 ---

+# Serialisation formats

+While all of us understand the need of serialisation to transfer data across network devices - it often becomes difficult to make the right choice of the serialisation framework for the project.
+Out of many such serialisation formats - 2 which are m0st frequently used are Protocol Buffers and Avro.
+In this blog, I'll summarise both of them and also provide my personal prefernce / opinion based on experience.

-# Protocol Buffer
+# Protocol Buffers (often called Protobuf)

-While there are several serialisation formats, the one which has really become popular in recent times is Protocol Buffers (from Google).
+This one is from Google and has really become popular in recent times.
+Here is very short quickstart guide or summary  :
-It is alternate to another popular serialisation framework - which is Avro.
-Here is very short quick intro on protocol buffers :

-1. Schema is defined in .proto files and then corresponding java files can be created using Proto compiler or maven plugin
-2. Example of a proto file :
+* Schema is defined in .proto files and then corresponding java files can be created using Proto compiler or maven plugin.
+Below is an example of a proto file which is the schema definition:

 {% highlight ruby %}